 Whether your favorite animal has fur, feathers, fins, or fangs, figuring out the best way to transport your pet should be at the top of your moving checklist.

 Just as moving can be stressful for humans, it can also take a toll on your furry friends.
-New surroundings, strange people, the motion of be transported, and overall chaotic circumstances are not going to be anticipated by your pet, which is why it is important to consider the following when planning your move:
+New surroundings, strange people, the motion of being transported, and overall chaotic circumstances are not going to be anticipated by your pet, which is why it is important to consider each phase in how to move pets.

 - Water dish

 - Paperwork on immunizations and licensing